 When creating an estate plan, most people focus on larger assets like real estate and bank accounts.
 However, it is important to give careful consideration to the handling of personal property as well.
 Even though these types of assets may have a lesser financial value, they often can be the source of disputes during the estate administration process.
-Addressing personal property in your estate plan can help avoid problems down the road.
+Considerations for personal property during estate planning can help avoid problems down the road.

 7 Tips for Handling Personal Property When Creating an Estate Plan